radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 ![Applications RP via Microsoft Threat Modeling Tool](2024-10-applications-rp-threat-model/apprp-dataflow.png)

 Below are the key points associated with data flow:
-1. Applications RP receives request to dpeloy resources from UCP and sends back appropriate response.
+1. Applications RP receives request to deploy resources from UCP and sends back appropriate response.
+2. Depending on the resource to be deployed Applications RP takes the next step
+    1. If the request is to deploy a recipe, Applications RP first downloads the recipe from a OCI registry (for bicep) or public module (for terraform)
     2. Applications RP requests UCP to deploy bicep recipes.
-3. Application RP (terraform provider) requests AWS/ Azure to deploy resources for terraform recipes.
+Or if its a Terraform recipe, the downloaded recipe is exceuted using the installed terraform, in the empty terraform directory mounted into the Applications RP pod.
+As part of this executiion, Terraform integrated in RP makes AWS and Azure API calls.
+    3. If it is a kubernetes resource such as container, the RP interacts with API srever to render the resource.
-4. Application RP uses API server to save Radius resources and Async Operations ( API Server is used as datastore and Queue).
+3. Application RP uses API server to save Radius resources and Async Operations By default, API Server is used as Radius Datastore and Queue.
-5. Application RP fetches recipes from OCI registries and public terraform modules.

 ## Threats